whoisben/Light-Sensor-Web-Project/README.md

 # Light-Sensor-Web-Project
 Lovely final project

-## Why this project e exits
+## Why this project exits

-The author design this project just for finishing his graduate mession （＃－.－）/
+The author designed this project just for finishing his graduate mession （＃－.－）/

 ## Why this sensor was used